Teqed/social-app/README.md

 The Bluesky Social application encompasses a set of schemas and APIs built in the overall AT Protocol framework.
 The namespace for these "Lexicons" is `app.bsky.*`.

-Catsky social is a soft fork of Bluesky social, and thus will also use those lexicons.
+Shattered Sky social is a soft fork of Bluesky social, and thus will also use those lexicons.

 ## Contributions